mxagar/finance_accounting_courses/python_finance/README.md

 8. Algorithmic Basics Trading with QuantConnect

-Most of the contents in those notebooks are also in my `python_manual.txt`.
+Most of the contents in those notebooks are also in my `python_manual.txt`, not committed.

+Mikel Sagardia, 2020.
+No guarantees.